juliaguida/oystercard/oystercard/walkthroughs/05_top_up.md

 - [ ] Write a test for the `top_up` method

-As always, let's start off in the 'Red' phase of our tdd cycle, and write a failing test:
+As always, let's start off in the 'Red' phase of our TDD cycle, and write a failing test:

 ``` ruby
 describe Oystercard do